SteeltoeOSS/Documentation/docs/welcome/common-steps.md

 cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

->NOTE: all sample manifests have been defined to bind their application to their service(s) as created above.
+>NOTE: All sample manifests have been defined to bind their application to the services as created earlier.

-### Observe Logs
+### Observe the Logs

 To see the logs as you startup the application, use `cf logs oauth`.

-On a Linux cell, you should see something resembling the following during startup:
+On a Linux cell, you should see output that resembles the following during startup:

 ```bash
 2016-06-01T09:14:14.38-0600 [CELL/0]     OUT Creating container